What Are Sleeping Pills?

 Others sleepwalk, sleep talk, among other odd actions while under the effects of the medication.
 Arguably one of the most dangerous parts of these side effects?
 The user has no recollection of doing them!

 In addition to becoming dependent on sleeping pills, they can also cause anxiety.
-21% of people who abused sleeping pills in 2012 had suicidal thoughts relating to their sleeping pill medication.
-30,149 people who used Ambien nonmedically in 2011 were hospitalized.
+In fact, 21 percent of people who abused sleeping pills in 2012 had suicidal thoughts relating to their sleeping pill medication.
+Moreover, 30,149 people who used Ambien nonmedically in 2011 were hospitalized.

 You should not mix sleeping pills with alcohol or other medications.
 If you are on other prescription meds, make sure to talk with your doctor before taking a sleeping pill aid.